 - Stimulate immunity

+The theory is fairly simple.
 When there are abnormalities in the intestinal barrier, the intestinal permeability increases.
-This means more of the gut content can pass/leak through, which is referred to as “leaky gut” [R].
+This potentially means that more of the gut content can pass/leak through, which is referred to as “leaky gut” .

-Also, food-derived antigens (proteins or partially digested proteins) can pass through the gut and promote both local or whole-body immune responses [R].
+Some scientists think that when the gut is leaky, gut bacteria and their products may escape the gut, which could potentially produce inflammation and cause tissue damage.
+Similarly, food-derived antigens (proteins or partially digested proteins) could pass through the gut and promote both local or whole-body immune responses .

-How do you know if you suffer from ‘leaky gut’?
-You will likely experience one or more of the signs and symptoms listed below:
+Proponents of Leaky Gut Syndrome state that if you suffer from leaky gut, you may experience one or more of the signs and symptoms listed below:

 - Food sensitivity

 - Thyroid problems

 - Skin conditions (inflammatory, acne)